Ultimate Guide to Install Removable Magnetic Window Insulation

 How to Install Removable Magnetic Window Insulation?

-A transparent optical quality acrylic panel may be attached inside the existing windowsill utilizing continuous magnetic channels, ensuring a secure and airtight seal around the window after installing a covert Magnetite subframe.
+A transparent optical-quality acrylic panel may be attached to the existing windowsill utilizing continuous magnetic channels.
+This ensures a secure and airtight seal around the window after installing a covert Magnetite subframe.

 No operating window has a lower air penetration rate than a double-glazed window insulation system.
-Since you can easily remove the magnetic window insulation between the Magnetite panels and the existing window, installation of the Magnetite panels is simple.
+Since the magnetic window insulation can easily be removed between the Magnetite panels and the existing window, installation of the Magnetite panels is simple.

 The air cavity is an insulating barrier against noise and temperature, similar to typical double glazing.
-We can modify the size of the air cavity to maximize thermal insulation, acoustic insulation, or both, depending on the design of the current window.
+Depending on the design of the current window, we can modify the size of the air cavity to maximize thermal insulation, acoustic insulation, or both.

 Read also: How to Insulate Single Pane Windows?